SadSlothXL/CoD4x-Clientside-Rainbow-abstract-shader/README.md

 # CoD4x-Clientside-Rainbow-abstract-shader

+> [!IMPORTANT]
-CoD4x Clientside Rainbow abstract shader!
+> CoD4x Clientside Rainbow abstract shader!
 Requires CoD4 QOL!
+>
+> Shader only works on all original cod4 weapons!
+>
+> Use `loadzone rainbowshader` to use!
+>
+> Note: You will need to load the zone everytime you join a server or change map!

 ### **Path:**